aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/build-send-emails-attachments-aspose-email-java/_index.md

 **Q: What security best practices should I follow?**
 A: Validate all email addresses, sanitize file paths, and never embed user‑provided data directly into the email body without escaping.

+## FAQ (Additional)

+**Q: Can I use this approach without an SMTP server?**
+A: Yes—Aspose.Email lets you create and save messages (e.g., MSG, EML) without sending them through SMTP.

+**Q: Does Aspose.Email support encrypting attachments?**
+A: Yes, you can encrypt the entire message or specific attachments using the API’s security features.

+**Q: What is the maximum number of attachments I can add?**
+A: Practically, the limit is governed by memory and the receiving mail server’s policies, not the library itself.

 ## Conclusion

-You now have a complete, production‑ready workflow for **how to send email** with attachments, attach files to email, and **save email as msg** using Aspose.Email for Java.
+You now have a complete, production‑ready workflow for **send email with attachment java**, attach files to email, and **export email to msg format** using Aspose.Email for Java.
 Explore the full [documentation](https://reference.aspose.com/email/java/) to dive deeper into advanced features like SMTP sending, HTML body creation, and encryption.

 ## Resources
 - [Aspose.Email Documentation](https://reference.aspose.com/email/java/)